Solar power in Pennsylvania: Pennsylvania solar energy market

-Total Solar Capacity: The U.S. Energy Information Administration (EIA) best describes total solar capacity as the maximum output of electricity that a generator can produce under perfect conditions.
+Total solar capacity: The U.S. Energy Information Administration (EIA) describes total solar capacity as the maximum output of electricity that a generator can produce under perfect conditions.

-Newly Installed Capacity: Also referred to as the ICAP, refers to the maximum capacity that the system is expected to run at.
-Also referred to as “peak installed capacity”.
+Newly installed capacity: Also referred to as the ICAP, this refers to the maximum capacity that the system is expected to run at.
+It is also referred to as "peak installed capacity".